-Boston-based real estate firm Cabot, Cabot & Forbes (CC&F) had a vision to do something unprecedented.
+Boston-based real estate firm CC&F had a vision to do something unprecedented.
 The firm hoped to develop a suburban multi-unit residential community in a location that is close to mass transit stations with easy access to several highways.
-However, the property was part of the Industri-plex Superfund site in Woburn, Mass., and the Environmental Protection Agency (EPA) had categorized the property as Class B and C land — commercial and industrial redevelopment only.
+However, the property was part of the Industri-plex Superfund site in Woburn, Mass., and the EPA had categorized the property as Class B and C land — commercial and industrial redevelopment only.
 Haley & Aldrich was familiar with the site conditions and advised CC&F that their part of the site could be redeveloped for residential use in a safe and environmentally responsible way.

 Because Haley & Aldrich has extensive experience in both real estate development and Superfund site remediation, we were uniquely qualified to combine these areas of expertise to advocate for CC&F and help EPA understand CC&F’s vision for the Superfund site.

-To streamline processes for CC&F, we anticipated EPA’s needs and knew what to deliver to get the quickest approval.
+To streamline processes for CC&F, we anticipated the EPA’s needs and knew what to deliver to get the quickest approval.
 This, in addition to our site investigation and risk assessments, allowed us to create workable solutions that EPA could approve quickly — setting the groundwork for future residential redevelopment on Superfund site redevelopment.

-Using our deep understanding of EPA, the regulatory process and our proactive and collaborative approach, we determined CC&F did not need to remediate before construction.
+Using our deep understanding of the EPA, the regulatory process and our proactive and collaborative approach, we determined CC&F did not need to remediate before construction.
 We were also able to eliminate the Class C land designation from the property.

-- Obtained EPA’s first-ever residential redevelopment approval on a Region 1 Superfund site
+Obtained EPA’s first-ever residential redevelopment approval on a Region 1 Superfund site

 Substantiated that the site was safe for residential use without the need for remediation

-- Demonstrated that the Class C land restriction could be removed from the property, eliminating the need for long-term legacy management of a protective cover
+Demonstrated that the Class C land restriction could be removed from the property, eliminating the need for long-term legacy management of a protective cover

-- Negotiated a compromise between the required EPA process and the most straightforward path forward to redevelopment
+Negotiated a compromise between the required EPA process and the most straightforward path forward to redevelopment